plbrault/youre-the-os/README.md

 # You're the OS!

 This is a game where you are the operating system of a computer.
 As such, you have to manage processes, memory and I/O events.
-Make sure to not leave processes idling for too long, or the user will get real impatient and reboot you!
+Make sure not to leave processes idling for too long, or the user will get really impatient and reboot you!

 ![In-game screenshot](readme-assets/in_game_screenshot.png)